-By Travis Spence
+By Travis Spence 24 Jan 2012

 A critical juncture in brand marketing has arrived.
-It is led by the internet and the technology changes this brings, along with consumers - who, as we all know, have changed forever.
+It is led by the internet and the technology changes this brings along with consumers - who, as we all know, have changed forever.

 Brands can no longer rely solely on gaining consumers at pre-purchase with TV commercials and POS promotions to guarantee success.
-Products and brands aren't differentiated merely on functional or even emotional propositions anymore, and, as proven, if customer opinions decline, you can shout all you want with your advertising and sponsorships: no one will buy.
+Products and brands aren't differentiated merely on functional or even emotional propositions anymor and, as proven, if customer opinions decline, you can shout all you want with your advertising and sponsorships: no one v buy.